 Daughter Roberta "Ruth" Minerd (1924-2009) was born in 1924.

-During World War II, Jack served in the U.S. Army Air Corps, was shot down over Germany and held as a prisoner of war in the Stalag B prison camp.
-Following marriage, the Cunninghams resided for a period of years in Beaver County, PA.
+During World War II, prior to marriage, Jack had served in the U.S. Army Air Corps and held the rank of staff sergeant.
+He was shot down over Germany and held as a prisoner of war in the Stalag B prison camp.
+During his incarceration, the Army presented his mother with an Air Medal with an oak leaf cluster in a ceremony at the Connellsville Airport.

 They later divorced, with Ruth residing in Mill Run and Jack in McDonald, Washington County, PA.